 Composition - Theory

 Composition-Theory prepares students for careers as composers and educators, as well as graduate study in composition or music theory.
-We offer comprehensive course work in composition and music theory, with specialized courses in orchestration, analysis, music informatics, recording, and experimental and electro-acoustic music.
-Please visit the official course information website for more information.
+We offer comprehensive course work in composition and music theory, with specialized courses in orchestration, analysis, music informatics, recording, experimental and electro-acoustic music, and computer music.
+Please visit our course explorer or the university's academic catalog for more information.

 As a student, you will have a wide variety of opportunities to hear your music: the New Opera Initiative focuses on new work by students and visiting composers; the 21st Century Piano Commission Award pairs student composers and pianists, presenting a concert annually in the Great Hall of the Krannert Center for the Performing Arts; and there are other opportunities with orchestras, bands, choruses, etc. The Illinois Modern Ensemble is a chamber orchestra of 17 musicians which regularly plays work by students, faculty and visiting guest composers, including the winners of the annual Salvatore Martirano Memorial Award, an international composition contest.